PICKA-6/DashBoard/README.md

 ## Contributing

-We welcome contributions to this project from the community.
+I welcome contributions to this project from the community.
 If you encounter any bugs or have ideas for new features, please submit an issue or pull request on GitHub.

 Please follow these guidelines when contributing to this project: